Home > Science The Holographic Universe Supports Near-Death Experiences

 That is not to say that anything goes during the life review.
 Like Whitton’s hypnotic subjects, after arriving in the realm of light NDEers appear to enter a state of heightened or meta-consciousness awareness and become lucidly honest in their self-reflections.

 It also does not mean that the beings of light prescribe no values.
 In NDE after NDE they stress two things.
 One is the importance of love.
-Over and over they repeat this message, that we must learn to replace anger with love, learn to love more, learn to forgive and love everyone unconditionally, and learn that we in tum are loved.
+Over and over they repeat this message, that we must learn to replace anger with love, learn to love more, learn to forgive and love everyone unconditionally, and learn that we in turn are loved.
 This appears to be the only moral criterion the beings use.
 Even sexual activity ceases to possess the moral stigma we humans are so fond of attaching to it.
 One of Whitton’s subjects reported that after living several withdrawn and depressed incarnations he was urged to plan a life as an amorous and sexually active female in order to add balance to the overall development of his soul.[21]
 It appears that in the minds of the beings of light, compassion is the barometer of grace, and time and time again when NDEers wonder if some act they committed was right or wrong, the beings counter their inquiries only with a question: Did you do it out of love?
 Was the motivation love?

 That is why we have been placed here on the earth, say the beings, to learn that love is the key.
 They acknowledge that it is a difficult undertaking, but intimate that it is crucial to both our biological and spiritual existence in ways that we have perhaps not even begun to fathom.
 Even children return from the near-death realm with this message firmly impressed in their thoughts.
 States one little boy who after being hit by a car was guided into the world beyond by two people in “very white” robes: “What I learned there is that the most important thing is loving while you are alive.”[22]